 Loitering by students and visitors is prohibited.
 Students should be in class or in authorized support areas such as the Student Services or Registration.
-Individuals on campus without a legitimate purpose may be asked to leave.
-All visitors should report to the receptionist or Registration in Building 8 to obtain a pass.
-Visitors may be referred to Administration for clearance before receiving a temporary pass.
+Individuals

 DISTRIBUTION OF PRINTED HANDOUTS

 Solicitation is prohibited on campus unless prior approval has been granted by administrative personnel at LTC.